Skip to main content

 Module description

 A consideration of identity politics in the 1990s provides an opportunity to reflect on understandings of what it means to be American at the threshold of the twenty-first century.
 Do we still live in an American-centred world?
-The concluding part of the course offers a window onto post-9/11 America and probes the significance of US literature and culture in a world in which US power is arguably on the wane.
+The concluding part of the module offers a window onto post-9/11 America and probes the significance of US literature and culture in a world in which US power is arguably on the wane.

 • Don DeLillo, White Noise (1985)